cosand64/cosand64/README.md

 - Here is my [LinkedIn](http://www.linkedin.com/in/connor-sanderson-544bb53a7)

 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding! 🚀

+## Here are some of my Projects!

+- The Personal Pantheon (website) personal-pantheon.netlify.app
+-